cultivate-hfc/gfc-api-docs/source/includes/_scores.md

 scoreable_id | none | Filters scores to include only scores for a single scoreable.
 This can be the id of an `answer`, `question`, `challenge`, or `site` record.
 If a value is passed for this parameter, the `score_type` record must also be set.
 So if you wanted scores for just a single question, you would pass `score_type=question&scoreable_id=123` created_before | none | Returns only scores created before the passed date.
 Date should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) created_after | none | Returns only scores created after the passed date.
+Date should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) updated_before | none | Returns only scores updated before the passed date.
+Date should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) updated_after | none | Returns only scores updated after the passed date.
 Date should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00)

 ### Attribute Descriptions